timwijnen/grails4-multi-sendmail/README.md

 Example project to see if myapp can load a view of myplugin.

-Put your own email configuration in mail-config.yml.
+Put your own email configuration in mail-config.yml (myapp).